weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

 - Using the repeat visit activity to build a better understanding of the value of a customer in order to better optimize marketing channels

 #### Tasks
-- Identifying repeat visitors
+1. Identifying repeat visitors.
-- Analysing time to repeat: how many days is the customer coming back again to visit again
+2. Analysing time to repeat: how many days is the customer coming back again to visit again.
-- Analysing repeat channel behaviour (mostly through organic search, direct type-in or paid brand channel)
+3. Analysing repeat channel behaviour (mostly through organic search, direct type-in or paid brand channel).
-- Analysing new and repeat conversion rates as well as revenue per session
+4. Analysing new and repeat conversion rates as well as revenue per session.

 -> [SQL Queries](User_Repeat_Behavior_Analysis.sql)